seek4science/seek/tmp/docs/redis_filestore_cache_plan_2655_2026-07-07.md

 ## Step 4 — Oversized-entry logging

-- [ ] On the overflow-to-disk path in `RedisWithFileOverflowStore`, log a single line via `Rails.logger.info` including the cache key and byte size — enough to `grep` the log for overflow activity or wire up log-based alerting later if it's ever needed, without an email firing on every routine large-item write.
+- [x] Already landed as part of Step 3's `write_entry` (the overflow-to-disk branch calls `log_overflow` before delegating to the file backend), since the two were naturally the same code path — nothing left to implement here.
-- [ ] No rate-limiting/dedupe needed — logging isn't inbox noise the way email is, so every occurrence can be logged plainly.
+- [x] `log_overflow` uses a single plain `Rails.logger.info` call with the cache key and byte size, no rate-limiting/dedupe — logging isn't inbox noise the way email is, so every occurrence can be logged plainly.
-- [ ] **CI:** unit test asserting the log line is emitted (with key and size) for an oversized write, and not emitted for a normal-sized write.
+- [x] **CI:** added the dedicated test this step calls for (`test/unit/redis_with_file_overflow_store_test.rb`): swaps `Rails.logger` for a `Logger` writing to a `StringIO` for the duration of the test, asserting an oversized write logs a line matching `overflow to disk`/`key=.../size=\d+`, and that a normal-sized write logs no such line.
+11 tests passing overall.

 ## Step 5 — Wire up configuration